dart-lang/sdk/pkg/analyzer_plugin/doc/tutorial/completion.md

 describes the where completions are being requested and a `CompletionCollector` through which suggestions are to be added.

+If you mix in the class `DartCompletionMixin`, then the request will be an instance of `DartCompletionRequest`, which also has analysis results.

 ## Example

 Start by creating a class that implements `CompletionContributor`, then